intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 *docker.tools.intershop.com* is a private Docker registry.
 Private Docker registries require authentication and sufficient rights to pull images from them.
 The according authentication data can be passed in a Kubernetes secret object, which has to be set using the Helm parameter *imagePullSecrets*.

-The document `Pull an Image from a Private Registry <https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/>`_ from Kubernetes documentation explains in general how to create Kubernetes secret objects, suitable to authenticate at a private Docker registry. `Pull images from an Azure container registry to a Kubernetes cluster <https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-kubernetes>`_ from Microsoft Azure documentation explains how to apply this concept to private Azure container registries.
+The document `Pull an Image from a Private Registry <https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/>`_ from Kubernetes documentation explains in general how to create Kubernetes secret objects suitable for authenticating to a private Docker registry. `Pull images from an Azure container registry to a Kubernetes cluster <https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-kubernetes>`_ from Microsoft Azure documentation explains how to apply this concept to private Azure container registries.

 The following box shows an example of how to create a Kubernetes secret to be used to access the private Docker registry *docker.tools.intershop.com*.
-The name of the newly created secret is *intershop-pull-secret*, which has to be passed to Helm parameter *imagePullSecrets*.
+The name of the newly created secret is *intershop-pull-secret*, which has to be passed to the Helm parameter *imagePullSecrets*.
 It has to reside within the same Kubernetes namespace as the IOM cluster which uses the secret.

 .. code-block:: shell